vadimkantorov/wemosetup/README.md

 # Toggle bubls
 python wemosetup.py toggle --ip 10.22.22.1 --port 49152

-# Pair with IFTTT (will ask to follow a web link and then executing JavaScript from DevTools console), imei should be an arbitrary number
+# Pair with IFTTT (will ask to follow a web link and then execute JavaScript from DevTools console), imei may be an arbitrary number
 python wemosetup.py ifttt --ip 10.22.22.1 --port 49152 --imei 123456789
 ```